auxy2/auxy2/README.md

 ---

-Feel free to reach out if you have any questions or just want to chat about tech!
+Feel free to reach out if you have any questions or just want to chat about tech related stuffs!